sidney-eliot/3d-artists-handbook/content/hotkeys/blender.md

 > [!info] These are the hotkeys I use regularly
 >
 > - Some essential key binds are remapped
-> - The hotkeys for addons like Hard Ops and Boxcutter are in the [addon](https://github.com/Epicrex/3DArtistsHandbookAddonEdition/wiki/Blender-Addons-Guide) section
+> - The hotkeys for add-ons like Hard Ops and Boxcutter can be found in the [[blender-addons|add-ons]] section
-> - My config files are [here](https://github.com/Epicrex/3d-artists-handbook/tree/repo_storage/blender-stuff) of the repo
+> - My config files are [here](https://github.com/sidney-eliot/3d-artists-handbook/tree/repo_storage/blender-stuff) of the repo

 ## Navigation, View, Transforms